thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 let x = Var(0);
 Expr::Fun(x, Expr::Var(x))
 ```
 What type should we infer for our AST here?
 We don't have enough contextual information to infer a type for `x`.
-After constraint solving we'll discover `x`'s type is solved to a type variable.
+After constraint solving, we'll discover `x`'s type is solved to a type variable.

-This is actually fine, intentional even.
-When we see this it means the type for our whole AST is polymorphic and should contain a type variable.
+This is actually fine -- intentional even.
+When we see this, it means the type for our whole AST is polymorphic and should contain a type variable.
 The way we handle this case is to generalize all our unbound type variables at the end of type inference.
 A type paired with it's unbound type variables is called a [type scheme](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Polytypes).
 So the type scheme we'd infer for our example AST is:
 ```rs
 TypeScheme {
   unbound: vec![TypeVar(0)],